Belgarus/math_roadmap/src/1.Introduction/resources.md

 AI topics.
 However, the quality can be inconsistent, and the content is often very shallow.
 These resources are best suited for very specific needs—not recommended for general learning or beginners.
 As an example: [ChatGPT](https://chatgpt.com/) Deep Research or [Roadmap.sh](https://roadmap.sh/ai/course).

+## Supportive Resources
+I share some resources that helped me get started.

+### Youtube

+Learn how to understand and think about math:
+{% embed youtube id="xSn_eMBxhyo" %}